fastify/fastify/docs/Reference/Server.md

 **Note**: The default 404 handler, or one set using `setNotFoundHandler`, will never trigger if the default route is overridden.
-This sets the handler for the whole Fastify application, not just for the current instance context.
+This sets the handler for the Fastify application, not just the current instance context.
 Use [setNotFoundHandler](#setnotfoundhandler) if you want to customize 404 handling instead.
 Method to set the `defaultRoute` for the server: